 This course addresses the fundamental issue of accounting, namely, the time when items of revenue and expense are taken into account.
 It covers annual accounting, the tax year, accounting methods, asset cost recovery, interest and proxies therefore, and installment sales.

-Taxation of Special Entities (2 credits, TAX 972)
+Taxation of Executive Compensation (2 credits, TAX 908; Dana Trier)